asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 #### Deadzone

-The *deadzone* setting defines a passive zone for the stick movements: when the deadzone value is low, very slight stick movements will already cause cursor movement (or execute the assigned alternative function – see chapter *Assignment of different actions*).
-If the deadzone setting is too low, the cursor starts unintended drifting especially if a stronger force has been applied before.
-In this case, increase the deadzone value so that cursor drifting does not occur under normal operating conditions for a given user.
-(However, for some users it could be desired to use a very small deadzone in order to allow cursor movments with minimal force).
-For alternative actions (such a key presses), it makes sense to use a bigger deadzone value in order to avoid unintended actions.
+The *Deadzone* setting defines a passive zone/range for the stick movements: If the deadzone value is low, even very small stick movements will cause the cursor to move (or perform the assigned alternate action - see chapter *Assigning alternative actions*).
+If the deadzone is set too low, the cursor may start moving unintentionally.
+In this case, increase the value of the deadzone so that the amount of deflection is suitable for a particular user.
+In the *Alternative actions* operating mode, it makes sense to use a larger value for the deadzone so that, for example, the directions can be triggered unambiguously when keyboard actions are used.

 #### Split axis control for sensitivity and deadzone